quicwg/base-drafts/draft-ietf-quic-transport.md

 A client also includes information about the QUIC versions it supports along with its transport parameters.
 Transport parameters are carried in the first packet the client sends.
 Sending a list of supported versions enables upgrades between compatible versions, as described in {{version-upgrade}}.
-These parameters are used by a server to validate the outcome of version negotiation (see {{version-validation}}).
+Version parameters are used by a server to validate the outcome of version negotiation (see {{version-validation}}).